population-research/uganda-covid/response/wber_response.md

 	the degrees of lockdown by region when we use retail locations, which includes marketplaces.

+	The mobility data is, indeed, more spotty in the more rural parts of the country.
-	Originally, we used time spent in residential locations but that suffers from almost no coverage in the Northern region and little coverage around the first lockdown in the Eastern and Western regions.
+	Originally, we used the time spent in residential locations, but that suffers from almost no coverage in the Northern region and little coverage around the first lockdown in the Eastern and Western regions.
-	Visits to workplaces has high coverage for all regions, but we decided to use retail instead because it is unclear to what extent this would be relevant for more rural areas, while even more rural areas will have marketplaces and retail locations.
+	Visits to workplaces have high coverage for all regions, but we decided to use retail instead because it is unclear to what extent "visits to workplaces" would be relevant for more rural areas, while even more rural areas will have marketplaces and retail locations.